-MissionThe mission of The American College of the Mediterranean is to provide excellence in international education, inspire intercultural awareness, and prepare students for success in a global community through the study of European and Mediterranean history, languages, cultures, and contemporary issues.
+The mission of The American College of the Mediterranean (ACM) is to provide excellence in international education, inspire intercultural awareness and prepare students for success in a global community through the study of European and Mediterranean history, languages, cultures, and contemporary international issues.

-A Short History of The American College of the Mediterranean and The Institute for American Universities
+The American College of the Mediterranean and

 IAU was initially established under the authority of Aix-Marseille University and offered a study abroad program for American students providing transfer credit back to American universities for students willing to live and study in France for one year.
 With IAU’s inception, it became the first institution to offer study abroad programs to students with majors other than French language, since in the late 1950s the only way to study in France was through French universities using the native language.

 As one of the first institutions to make study abroad available to non-language majors, IAU established itself as a European center for undergraduate study in the arts, humanities, and social sciences for students from over 500 U.S. colleges and universities.
-Located in Aix-en-Provence, France since 1957, IAU is often considered to be one of the oldest and largest study abroad programs of its kind in Europe
+Located in Aix-en-Provence, France since 1957,

-By 1966 IAU was enrolling approximately 500 students a year and in 1976 it incorporated The Marchutz School of Fine Arts (founded by Leo Marchutz) into its offerings.
+By 1966 IAU was enrolling approximately 500 students a year and in 1984 it incorporated the Marchutz Program of Fine Arts (founded by Leo Marchutz) into its offerings.
 In 2012, IAU began identifying itself as a study abroad College to reflect the fact that its program offerings, curriculum, and support services mirrored those found at U.S. institutions.
 In 2013, IAU expanded its offerings and opened a summer program option in Barcelona, Spain.
-In addition, it began offering multi-country January term/intersession seminars in Europe and North Africa as a way of leveraging more effectively its location within Mediterranean region as an educational asset.
+In addition, it began offering multi-country January term/intersession seminars in Europe and North Africa as a way of leveraging more effectively its location within the Mediterranean region as an educational asset.
 Shortly thereafter, IAU began welcoming U.S. faculty-led programs to support U.S. professors seeking a customized study abroad experience for their students.
 A resident fellows program that supports university faculty on sabbatical soon followed.
-To date, IAU has served more than 700 colleges and universities, more than 20,000 undergraduates, and has an annual enrollment of approximately 1,000 study abroad students.
+To date, IAU has served more than 700 colleges and universities, more than 25,000 undergraduates, and has an annual enrollment of over 1,000 study abroad students.
+IAU is often considered to be one of the oldest and largest study abroad programs of its kind in Europe.